mmuratarat/mmuratarat.github.io/_posts/2019-02-05-rnn-and-gradients.md

 Implementing SELU in TensorFlow is trivial, just specify the activation function when building each layer using `tf.nn.selu`.

 #### Concatenated ReLU (CReLU)
-Concatenates a ReLU which selects only the positive part of the activation with a ReLU which selects only the negative part of the activation.
+It concatenates a ReLU which selects only the positive part of the activation with a ReLU which selects only the negative part of the activation.
 In other words, for positive $x$ it produces $[x, 0]$, and for negative $x$ it produces $[0, x]$.
 Note that it has two outputs, as a result this non-linearity doubles the depth of the activations.

 Implementing CReLU in TensorFlow is trivial, just specify the activation function when building each layer using `tf.nn.crelu`.